-Best known for his seventeen years (1983-2000) as songwriter-performer-producer with Tracey Thorn in alt-pop duo Everything But The Girl, Ben Watt is also an award-winning solo artist, a prize-nominated non-fiction writer, a DJ and a radio presenter.
+Best known for his seventeen years (1983-2000) as songwriter-performer-producer with Tracey Thorn in alt-pop duo Everything But The Girl, Ben Watt is also an award-winning solo artist, writer, DJ and radio presenter.

 Early Years (1981 - 1983)